mattermost/mattermost-handbook/operations/research-and-development/product/release-process/desktop-release.md

 Please refer to [the desktop app release playbook](https://community.mattermost.com/playbooks/playbooks/h3a39biacpnuim7ufmwiuuoxfo/outline) for a most up-to-date checklist.

+For the desktop app release build process, please refer to [this document](https://developers.mattermost.com/internal/desktop-release-process/).

 ## Release timeline

 Note: T-minus counts are measured in "working days" (weekdays other than major holidays concurrent in US and Canada) prior to release day.